What is the hybrid work model – the complete guide

 Disengagement

 One of the most common stereotypes regarding remote work is the reduced engagement of the employees.
-In the more stressful days of the pandemic, rising job insecurity and overall pressure, up to 54% of employees are willing to keep their problems to themselves until reaching the breaking point – with the engagement sliding down the whole time.
+In the more stressful days of the pandemic, rising job insecurity and overall pressure led up to 54% of employees to be willing to keep their problems to themselves until reaching the breaking point.
+The engagement was sliding down the whole time.

 Security concerns

-Also, it is much easier for the employee to cause a breach involuntarily, for example by misclicking some sharing buttons using the private device that was used to do the job-related stuff a minute before.
+It is much easier for the employee to cause a breach involuntarily, for example, by misclicking some sharing buttons using the private device that was used to do the job-related stuff a minute before.

 Lack of communication